ebi-uniprot/uniprot-website/spec.md

 - **Resolution.** Make `uniParcSubEntryConverter` pure (do not mutate the passed-in UniFire object — build a new `predictions` array).
 Then drop the shallow-clone workaround and its explanatory comment in `SubEntry.tsx`.
+- **Done (2026-05-21).** `uniParcSubEntryConverter` is now pure — instead of reassigning `uniFireData.predictions`, it builds a new `UniFireModel` (`{ ...uniFireData, predictions: modifiedPredictions }`) and returns that.
+  `SubEntry.tsx` passes the raw `uniFireData.data || undefined` straight
+  through — the shallow-clone workaround and its comment are gone, and the `annotations` `useMemo`'s "computed before … that converter mutates …" note was removed (the ordering dependency no longer exists).
+New spec `uniParcSubEntryConverter.spec.ts` asserts the UniFire input is not mutated (regression guard). `tsc` + ESLint clean; `src/uniparc` suite 110/110, snapshots unchanged.

 ### 12.6 — "One pipeline" framing vs. the three-kinds-of-section reality — **LOW (doc/process)**